 Joan Jett famously sang about the lack of concern she affords her reputation.
-Great strategy for a punk rocker!
+A great strategy for a punk rocker!
 For those managing any other business… Not so much.

 Businesses that fail to actively manage their online reputation may find that someone else does it for them.
 Worse yet, they may have no reputation at all, which means that their official company soundtrack will be crickets.

-Two good places to start are Google My Business and LinkedIn Business Pages.
+Two good places to start are Google Business Profile (formerly called Google My Business) and LinkedIn Business Pages.

 Conduct a Google search on a local business or business category.
 You’ll notice that the results aren’t as straightforward as the laundry lists of yesteryear.

 This is quick and timely information that people use to make decisions every day.
-To control how your business is presented, you will need to create a ‘Google My Business’ account.
+To control how your business is presented, you will need to create a ‘Google Business Profile’ account.

 Managing Online Reviews

 One of the primary functions of Google Business Listings is online reviews.
 Customers will share the details of their experiences for all to see.
 This can be a good thing or a bad thing.

 Oftentimes satisfied clients will be happy to share their positive thoughts with the world, but may need a reminder to do so.
 Why not gently nudge a new or old satisfied client to spread the good word with a positive review?
 It’ll look great on your profile.